OfekRainish/OfekRainish_notebook/_posts/2025-11-11-FlowJO guide.md

    - **Parameter:** Choose what to measure (e.g., `FSC`, `SSC`, `SG`)
 4. Click **OK**.
 5. Add as many columns as you need for your analysis.

+   *note:* in most parmeters (SG,SSC,FSC) it is more accurate to use the median tather than the mean.
 ![](../images/FACS/flowJo/15.png)
 ---

 ## Step 11 – Export to Excel
 1. Click the **gear icon** in the Table Editor.